MicrosoftDocs/mixed-reality/mixed-reality-docs/keyboard.md

 ![Keyboard](images/UX/UX_Hero_Keyboard.jpg)

 Your mixed reality application can invoke the system keyboard at any time.
-Note that the system keyboard will behave according to the target platform's capabilities, for example the keyboard on HoloLens 2 would support direct hand interactions, while the keyboard on HoloLens (1st gen) would support gaze and air-tap gesture input.
+Note that the system keyboard will behave according to the target platform's capabilities, for example the keyboard on HoloLens 2 supports direct hand interactions, while the keyboard on HoloLens (1st gen) supports gaze and air-tap gesture input.

 <br>

 ---

-## System keyboard in MRTK(Mixed Reality Toolkit) for Unity
+## System keyboard in MRTK (Mixed Reality Toolkit) for Unity

 * [MRTK - System keyboard](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/README_SystemKeyboard.html)